thxmos/SaaStarter/README.md

 - email-verify page check if already verified and just redirect to dashboard
 - button disable on email resend, login, sign up

+- allow users to view actual stripe billing data from account settings

+- Products

+  - id, purchaseId,
+  - webhook from stripe to populate db when new product is added

+- Purchase

+  - link userId to productId
+  - quantity, stripe transactionId?
+  - webhook to update transactionId from stripe (if needed)

+- dont make server actions ingest forms, process forms from client components
+- layout to prevent page scrolling when unecessary
+- users can set theme in profile
+- make avatar dropdown close on click

 ## Getting Started

 First, run the development server: